sbhornjr/eau2/src/sorer/README.md

     and of size 2 for the other 2.

 2. Finding the Golden Row
-    To find the row within the first 500 rows that contains the most amount of valid fields, we scan through each of the rows.
+    To find rows within the first 500 rows that contain the most amount of valid fields, we scan through each of the rows.
 If we find a field in the row that is invalid (e.g. <h i>, <"hi"a>, etc.), then the row is not considered.
-Otherwise, the line number of the longest row with the least amount of empty fields is saved.
+Otherwise, the longest row with the least amount of empty fields is saved to a vector.
+The vector will later be used to differentiate between Integers and Booleans in schemas.
+(0's and 1's are both types).

 3. Inferring a Schema
     To infer a schema, we loop through the file again until we get to the